25 Agile metrics and measurements - Measure one damn thing!

 What is a good KPI in agile and can I do about it?

-We are currently interviewing dozens of experts - release train engineers, agile coaches, Scaled Agile Framework consultants - around metrics in scaled agile frameworks and agile methods in general.
+We are currently surveying dozens of experts - Release Train Engineers, Agile Coaches, Scaled Agile Framework consultants - on the topic of KPIs and metrics in the context of Scaled Agile Frameworks and agile methods.